-MySQL 5.5.3 and up uses metadata locking to manage access to objects (tables, triggers, and so forth).
-Metadata locking is used to ensure data consistency but does involve some overhead, which increases as query volume increases.
+Metadata locking does involve some overhead, which increases as query volume increases.
 Metadata contention increases the more that multiple queries attempt to access the same objects.

 Metadata locking is not a replacement for the table definition

-case, and its mutxes and locks differ from the
+cache, and its mutexes and locks differ from the

 LOCK_open mutex.
 The following discussion